MS Excel: PROPER Function (WS)

 Example (as Worksheet Function)

-Let's look at some Excel PROPER function examples and explore how you would use the PROPER function as a worksheet function in Microsoft Excel:
+Let's look at some Excel PROPER function examples and explore how to use the PROPER function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel PROPER examples would return: